Nick (Aagnik) Pant

 A little more about me

-I develop and apply quantum methods to study mechanisms that limit the performance of semiconductor devices.
-My speciality is in connecting predictive first-principles approaches designed to study the microscopic properties of materials with macroscopic device properties.
-I am motivated by problems that address the grand challenge of improving the energy efficiency of semiconductor devices that run our lives.
-My research journey began as an experimentalist in the group of Zetian Mi, where I grew semiconductor crystals with Molecular Beam Epitaxy to build nitride-semiconductor photocatalysts that produced clean chemical fuels with sunlight.
-I turned to theory to understand the microscopic energy-loss mechanisms in semiconductors that were challenging to study experimentally because they did not have a clear signature.
+My research journey began as an experimentalist in the group of Prof. Zetian Mi, where I grew semiconductor crystals with Molecular Beam Epitaxy to build nitride-semiconductor photocatalysts that produced clean chemical fuels with sunlight.
+I turned to theory, working with Prof. Emmanouil Kioupakis, to understand the microscopic energy-loss mechanisms in semiconductors that were challenging to study experimentally because they did not have a clear signature.
 This journey led me to collaborate with industry (Lumileds) and experimental groups (Feezell group at UNM and Rajan group at OSU) as well as theory groups (Van de Walle group at UCSB) to uncover the microscopic loss mechanisms in nitride LEDs.
+As a postdoctoral fellow with Prof. Feliciano Giustino, I am developing advanced methods to model quasielectron and polaron transport in solids to accurately predict the carrier mobility of semiconductors.
+This has given me the opportunity to further collaborate with other theory groups (Louie group at UC Berkeley and Li group at USC).

 I was born in Kathmandu, Nepal and I immigrated to North America when I was ten years old (I grew up mostly in Canada, and have lived in nine different cities across the world).
 As an immigrant, I understand that our socioeconomic backgrounds touch every aspect of our lives.
 It is because of this that I strongly believe in efforts to promote diversity and equity.
-One concrete example I look to for inspiration is the success of the Applied Physics program at the University of Michigan in promoting diversity.
 In terms of hobbies, I enjoy cycling, hiking, and travelling the world, and I am a big fan of languages and linguistics.
 In addition to English, I speak Nepali, and a little bit of Hindi and French.
 My favourite movie is Timecrimes, an independent and underrated Spanish movie that is hilarious and bound to give you some great laughs.